object-oriented-python/object-oriented-programming/doc/source/4_style.rst

 mathematics.
 You will therefore greatly help their intuition for what your code does if the names in the code match the mathematical conventions for the same concepts.
-You can use underscores to hint at subscripts, just like in LaTeX: for example if you write a function which changes coordinates, then `x_old` and `x_new` are likely to be good names for the coordinate vector before and after the transformation.
+You can use underscores to hint at subscripts, just like in LaTeX.
+For example, if you write a function which changes coordinates, then `x_old` and `x_new` are likely to be good names for the coordinate vector before and after the transformation.